Puerto Vallarta Weather November Averages, Mexico

 November marks the start of the dry season in Puerto Vallarta, Mexico, as the city heads towards winter.
 Luckily, thanks to its location so close to the equator, Puerto Vallarta boasts a tropical climate which means that the temperatures are still very high at this time of year.
-The crowds began to file back to the city after the rainy season, and you’ll see the beaches and attractions start to get busier.
+The crowds began to file back to the city after the rainy season (June - October), and you'll see the beaches and attractions start to get busier.

 The rainy season is finally over, and there is hardly any rain at all in November compared to the previous months, with around 22mm falling over an average of just 1 day.
 It's unlikely you'll get caught in any showers, but you can pack an umbrella if you want to stay on the safe side.
 Alternatively, you can always duck inside a shop, café, or bar until it passes.